jakehollis2285/letter_analysis_neural_net/README.md

-Dr. Scherger, this is a generic implementation of a 2 layer neural network to solve the given problem.
+This is a generic implementation of a 2 layer neural network to solve the given problem.
 The application functions as follows:
 	1. user defines set of characters in training set
 	2. user defines set of characters in testing set